 8. Scream for ice cream.

 Ice cream is the official dessert of summer … but that does not mean you can’t start enjoying it in spring!
 Greater Wilmington and the Brandywine Valley are home to some really excellent creameries that make the sweet stuff from scratch.
-Two of our favorites are Woodside Farm Creamery and the student-run UDairy Creamery.
-At both locations, you can also introduce yourself to the bovines responsible for creating these scoops of heavenly perfection.
-Click here for even more places to indulge …
+One of our favorites is Woodside Farm Creamery!
+For more sweet treats...

 9. Treat yourself to a little shopping.

 Take a driving and walking tour of Greater Wilmington and the Brandywine Valley to seek out your own favorite sites.
 There are so many, particularly in spring when our many gardens and green spaces are beginning to wake up from their winter slumber.
-The colors are fabulous!
-Who knows?
-You may discover some treasures we don’t even know about.
+The colors are fabulous and you may discover some treasures we don’t even know about.
 As you travel around snapping pics and selfies, don’t forget to tag us at #VisitWilm!
 Who knows?
 You may find your #InstaArt featured on our social media pages!